James J. Coleman: Career

-Coleman joined Bell Labs, Murray Hill in 1976, where his initial assignment was in the Materials Science Research Department under the direction of Morton B. Panish.
-His work there involved contributions to the development of 1.3 μm InGaAsP CW room temperature diode telecommunications lasers grown by liquid phase epitaxy (LPE).
-In 1978, he went to Rockwell International, Anaheim to work with P. Daniel Dapkus on metalorganic chemical vapor deposition (MOCVD), which has become a major process in the manufacture of compound semiconductor devices.
+Coleman joined AT&T Bell Laboratories (Murray Hill, New Jersey) in 1976, where his initial assignment was in the Materials Science Research Department under the direction of Morton B. Panish.
+His work there involved contributions to the development of 1.3 μm InGaAsP CW room temperature diode telecommunications lasers grown by liquid phase epitaxy.

+In 1978, he went to Rockwell International (Anaheim, California) to work with Daniel Dapkus on metalorganic chemical vapor deposition (MOCVD), which has become a major process in the manufacture of compound semiconductor devices.
 They made use of this process to study MOCVD-grown heteroface AlGaAs solar cells, low-threshold single mode AlGaAs-GaAs double heterostructure lasers and quantum well heterostructure laser devices.

-In 1982, he returned to the University of Illinois, Urbana where he was professor of Electrical and Computer Engineering and held the Intel Alumni Endowed Chair.
+In 1982, Coleman returned to the University of Illinois Urbana-Champaign, as associate professor, and was promoted to professor in 1984.
+He was professor of Electrical and Computer Engineering.
+He was named the Franklin W. Woeltge Professor of Electrical and Computer Engineering (2002) and the Intel Alumni Endowed Chair in Electrical and Computer Engineering (2003).

 He and his students were the first group to define experimentally the ranges of wavelength, threshold current density, and reliability of 980 nm strained-layer InGaAs lasers.
 They reported high performance narrow linewidth DBR lasers, integrated lasers and other photonic devices by selective-area epitaxy, and detailed the growth processes for patterned quantum dot lasers.

-Coleman directed more than twenty-nine PhD thesis students at Illinois, most of who took their first jobs in industry.
+Coleman directed more than 29 PhD thesis students at Illinois, most of who took their first jobs in industry.
 He was named to the List of Teachers Ranked as Excellent twelve times.
 He is presently the Intel Alumni Endowed Chair Emeritus in Electrical and Computer Engineering.

 In 2013, he joined the University of Texas at Dallas as the Erik Jonsson School Distinguished Chair in Electrical Engineering.

 Coleman has had significant involvement in the publications, conference, and leadership activities of the major professional societies associated with the field of photonics (IEEE, OSA, SPIE, APS, and AAAS).
-He has served the IEEE Photonics Society (formerly the IEEE Lasers and Electro-Optics Society) as an Associate Editor of IEEE Photonics Technology Letters (9 years), a Distinguished Lecturer, an elected member of the Board of Governors, and as Vice-President for Publications.
-He completed a five-year commitment to the leadership of the society having served as President-Elect, President and Past-President.
+He has served the IEEE Photonics Society (formerly the IEEE Lasers and Electro-Optics Society) as an associate editor of IEEE Photonics Technology Letters (nine years), a Distinguished Lecturer, an elected member of the board of governors, and vice-president for publications.
+He completed a five-year commitment to the leadership of the society, having served as president-elect, president, and past president.
 The society awarded him the Distinguished Service Award in 2008.

+Research

+Coleman studies epitaxial growth and processing of semiconductor materials and devices, especially liquid phase epitaxy, metalorganic chemical vapor deposition (MOCVD and strained-layer quantum well heterostructures.
+His primary interest is semiconductor diode lasers, including quantum well, quantum dot, and strained layer lasers, as well as integrated photonic devices.

+He has published more than 400 scientific papers, and holds 10 U.S. patents.